MohammadUT/QSR-QA/README.md

 4. Answer extraction on top of the results obtained in the previous step for all question types.
 5. Evaluation of the answers.

-If you need more information on how it works, feel free to reach out for any inquries. mkb6988@gmail.com
+Feel free to reach out for any inquries about how this system works. mkb6988@gmail.com